 TG Actions for 2015

-• Develop and deliver a survey on technology priorities and issues that involves as wide a cross-section of the Electronic and Electrical Systems technology community as possible.
+• Develop and deliver a survey on technology priorities and issues that involves as wide a cross-section of the Electronic Systems technology community as possible.

 • Develop a 2-year action plan that includes the survey and the delivery of prioritised outcomes through working groups developed from the survey.